History of Spain–United Kingdom relations: Gold and diplomacy

-The "Treasure crisis" of 1568 was Elizabeth's seizure of gold from Spanish ships in English ports in November 1568.
+The "Treasure Crisis" of 1568 was Elizabeth's seizure of gold from Spanish ships in English ports in November 1568.
 Chased by privateers in the English channel, five small Spanish ships carrying gold and silver worth 400,000 florins (£85,000) sought shelter in English harbours at Plymouth and Southampton.
 The English government headed by William Cecil gave permission.
 The money was bound for the Spanish Netherlands as payment for Spanish soldiers who were fighting the rebels there.
 Queen Elizabeth discovered that the gold was not owned by Spain, but was still owned by Italian bankers.
 She decided to seize it, and treated as a loan from the Italian bankers to England.
 The bankers agreed to her terms and she eventually repaid the bankers.
 Spain reacted furiously, and seized English property in the Netherlands and Spain.
 England reacted by seizing Spanish ships and properties in England.
 Spain reacted by imposing an embargo preventing all English imports into the Netherlands.
 The bitter diplomatic standoff lasted for four years.
-However neither side wanted war, but in 1573 at the Convention of Nymegen England promised to end support for raids on Spanish shipping by English privateers such as Francis Drake and John Hawkins.
-It was finalised in the Convention of Bristol in August, 1574 in which both sides paid for what they had seized.
+However neither side wanted war, so in 1573 at the Convention of Nymegen England promised to end support for raids on Spanish shipping by English privateers such as Francis Drake and John Hawkins.
+It was finalised in the Convention of Bristol in August 1574 in which both sides paid for what they had seized.
 Trade resumed between England and Spain and relations improved.